mtab3000/stonks/README.md

     cp -r ../IT8951/IT8951/ .
     rm -rf ../IT8951

-Install the required modules using pip:
+Install the required modules using pip and apt-get:

     python -m pip install --upgrade pip
     python3 -m pip install -r requirements.txt